 Watch this recording from our webinar to learn how chatbots and customer service automation on a CRM can help you gain more customers.

 The above-mentioned departments operate in a similar manner across companies but as we get into the specifics of every industry, the workflows tend to be unique and a tad bit complicated.
 There are a few important industry specific workflow use cases that can be implemented to improve customer experience.
 Let’s take a look!

-Industry-Specific Use cases for Workflow Automation
+Industry-Specific Examples of Workflow Automation

-1. Workflow Automation Use Cases for Healthcare
+1. Workflow Automation for Healthcare

 Healthcare industries focus on improving patient experience and creating a seamless patient journey.
 But understaffed facilities and overburdened teams need automated workflows to deliver quality care.
 Data privacy is the most important aspect to consider while creating healthcare workflows, so businesses should choose a workflow automation tool/software that is HIPAA compliant.

 1. Online and offline appointment scheduling process.